Daniel L. Doctoroff: Bloomberg L.P.

 Doctoroff left city politics before the congestion pricing proposal failed and became president of Bloomberg L.P. in February 2008.
 Under Doctoroff's leadership, Bloomberg L.P. shifted its focus from providing financial information and analysis to its network of Terminal subscribers, to building a news organization targeted to a broader business audience.
 These efforts included the development of a strategy to increase the readership of Bloomberg.com, the acquisition of BusinessWeek and the creation of new subscription services Bloomberg Government, Bloomberg New Energy, and Bloomberg Law.
 During Doctoroff’s tenure, Bloomberg acquired BNA, later rebranded Bloomberg BNA and eventually Bloomberg Industry Group.

 These efforts allowed Bloomberg L.P. to grow and diversify revenue.
 According to The New York Times, 85 percent of Bloomberg L.P.'s revenue comes from sales of its terminals, which then helps support the subscription-based news services.
 The news operation employs 2,300 journalists in 146 bureaus and 72 countries.
 In an interview with the American Journalism Review, Doctoroff describes a relationship where increasing the news audience helps increase the influence of the terminals and move the company closer to its goal of being "the most influential news organization in the world."

-Under Doctoroff, Bloomberg L.P. surpassed rival Thomson Reuters in market share and started to expand operations in countries with emerging markets, like hedge funds in Korea.
+Under Doctoroff, Bloomberg L.P. surpassed rival Thomson Reuters in market share, grew revenue from $5.4 billion to $9 billion over his seven years, and started to expand operations in countries with emerging markets, like hedge funds in Korea.
 In the wake of the Libor scandal, Doctoroff told the European Parliament that Bloomberg LP could develop an alternative index called the Bloomberg Interbank Offered Rate that would address regulators' concerns.

 Doctoroff left Bloomberg L.P. in 2014, with Michael Bloomberg re-assuming the role of CEO.